jacobhumston/sxcu.api/web/guides/updating-to-v2.md

 # Updating to v2.0.0

-Updating is pretty simple...
+The package has been rewritten from the ground up in TypeScript, and this means that there are some breaking changes!

-The only breaking change is that we removed the method categories.
+The biggest change is that we removed the method categories.

 ```js
 // This is now wrong...